uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-circuit-breaking/sc-oss.md

 }
 ```

 3).
-Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/turbine/src/main/resources/bootstrap.yml`.  `turbine.appConfig` is a list of eureka serviceIds that turbine will use to lookup instances.  `turbine.aggregator.clusterConfig` is the turbine cluster these services belong too.
+Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/turbine/src/main/resources/bootstrap.yml`.  `turbine.appConfig` is a list of eureka serviceIds that turbine will use to lookup instances.  `turbine.aggregator.clusterConfig` is the turbine cluster these services belong to.

 ```yml
 spring: